Surnadal IL

-Surnadal Idrettslag is a Norwegian sports club from Surnadal.
+Surnadal Idrettslag is a Norwegian sports club from Surnadal Municipality.
 It has sections for association football, team handball, alpine skiing and Nordic skiing.

 General history

 It was founded on 13 April 1913 as IL Framtid.
 The name Surnadal IL was taken in 1966, when IL Framtid was merged with IL Bjørn (founded 1932) and Surnadal JIL (founded 1945).

 Skiing

 Members of the skiing department include Sturla Brørs and Sigurd Brørs.

 Football

 The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football.
 Syltøran stadion is their home field.
 Their team colors are blue and white.